Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 Getting the help of a solicitor also means that a judge is less likely to question how you came to an agreement, reducing the risk of your Consent Order being rejected.

-How long do Consent Orders take?
+How long does a Consent Order take?

-This depends of several factors, such as how long it takes to gather the relevant information (for example, getting a pension valuation can take around 12 weeks) and how long it takes to negotiate the terms of the Consent Order with your former partner.
+This depends on several factors, such as how long it takes to gather the relevant information (for example, getting a pension valuation can take around 12 weeks) and how long it takes to negotiate the terms of the Consent Order with your former partner.
 In straightforward cases, you could have your finalised Consent Order within six months.

-Will the court automatically grant a Consent Order?
+Will the Court automatically grant a Consent Order?

 No, the court will consider whether the Consent Order is fair and could refuse to grant it if it is deemed unfair to either you or your former partner.

 Fair does not necessarily mean equal.
 However, the starting point for considering fairness is always a 50-50 split.
-The judge will then consider other factors to see whether an unequal split would be a fairer in the individual circumstances of your case.
+The judge will then consider other factors to see whether an unequal split would be fairer in the individual circumstances of your case.

 If you and your partner have both received advice and support from a solicitor while negotiating the Consent Order, it is much more likely to be acceptable to a judge.